Intimacy - Life after Burns and Wounds

 - Think about things you enjoyed doing with your partner, family, and friends in the past, such as going for a walk, cooking a meal, or watching a movie.
 These are all ways to connect with someone.

 - Know that healing and change take time.
 Just like other things in your life, you have to work at it.

-For you as a burn survivor, it can be hard to feel loving when you question your identity and purpose.
+It can be hard to feel loving when you question your identity and purpose.
 For your partner, it can be hard to feel loving while spending much of your day as a caregiver.

 Keep in mind that any problems or struggles you and your partner had before the burn injury may return in this time of stress.
 Counseling may be helpful.

 If this sounds like your life, know that these concerns are normal.
 It takes patience, understanding, and lots of work by everyone—burn survivors and loved ones—to adjust to these life-changing events.